We know that the idea of taking your baby to the beach for the first time can be exciting, as well as intimidating.

 We all know that spending an afternoon out in the sun without sunscreen is not a good idea.
 Getting sunburned is very painful and uncomfortable, and it causes skin damage.
 If this is the damage we suffer, imagine the impact on a baby!
 A baby getting sunburned is quite different from an adult.
 The same exposure to the sun is much more serious for them.
 It can cause dehydration, fever, blisters, heat stroke, and even become a medical emergency.

 Your baby’s skin is very sensitive, thin, and contains very little melanin (skin pigment that protects from the sun).
 For this reason, it gets sunburned easily and, even if it doesn’t become a medical emergency, sunburns can cause permanent damage.
 As parents, it is very important to take proper measures to protect your little one from the sun.
 Here are a few tips to keep him safe:

 Basic tips for sun safety:

 When you go out:

-• Try to walk in the shadows as much as possible.
+Try to walk under the shadow as much as possible.